sureshmelvinsigera/setting-up-git-and-github/README.md

 #### Fork Repository Steps:

-1. Navigate to the repository you want to fork
+1. Navigate to the repository you want to fork in our case [https://github.com/stjohns-edu/hello-world](https://github.com/stjohns-edu/hello-world)
 2. Click the "Fork" button in the top-right corner
 3. Select your account as the destination
 4. Wait for the forking process to complete